American decline: Britain

 Kennedy argues that "British financial strength was the single most decisive factor in its victories over France during the 18th century.
 This chapter ends on the Napoleonic Wars and the fusion of British financial strength with a newfound industrial strength."
 He predicts that, as the U.S. dollar loses its role as world currency, it will not be able to continue financing its military expenditures via deficit spending.

 According to Richard Lachmann, the U.S. would last much longer if, like Britain, it could restrict particular families and elites from exclusively controlling offices and governmental powers.

-Comparison with newer states

 Soviet Union

 Historian Harold James published an article in 2020 titled "Late Soviet America", comparing the present-day United States to the former Soviet Union.
 James wrote that many aspects of the US now resemble the late Soviet Union: intensification of social conflict, ethnic/racial rivalries, and economic decline.
 He predicted that the dollar may lose its value and start looking like the Soviet rouble.
-James ended the article saying that the economic decline will continue, even if there is change in leadership, pointing to Mikhail Gorbachev's inability to prevent collapse after succeeding Leonid Brezhnev.
+James ended the article by saying that the economic decline will continue even if there is a change in leadership, pointing to Mikhail Gorbachev's inability to prevent collapse despite coming to power just a few years after Leonid Brezhnev's death.

-Also in 2020, political commentator Julius Krein argued that the ongoing America's state of decline parallels the late Soviet Union vis-à-vis the "unmistakable" slide into gerontocracy.
+Also in 2020, political commentator Julius Krein argued that the decline of the United States parallels the late Soviet Union vis-à-vis the "unmistakable" slide into gerontocracy.

-Alex Lo, a columnist from South China Morning Post, wrote in 2021 that "Soviet Russia under Mikhail Gorbachev didn't know they had already lost the empire until it was too late.
-The fate of the United States will not be any different."